deefactorial/openmoney-mobile/README.md

 open platforms/ios/openmoney-mobile.xcodeproj/
 ```

-Do note that the Xcode project is only updated by the `phonegap` command line tool, so you must run `phonegap run ios` or `phonegap build ios` before it will pick up any changes made in the `www` directory.
+Do note that the Xcode project is only updated by the `cordova` command line tool, so you must run `cordova run ios` or `cordova build ios` before it will pick up any changes made in the `www` directory.

 ## Running your own Sync Gateway server